nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a bookmark

 1. Deleting a bookmark while all bookmarks are being shown

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all bookmark using the `list` command.

    1. Test case: `delete 1`<br>
       Expected: First bookmark is deleted from the list.
 Details of the deleted bookmark shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted. prompts user to enter valid index in the status message.
+      Expected: No bookmark is deleted. prompts user to enter valid index in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size or x is not an integer)<br>
-      Expected: No person is deleted. prompts user to enter valid index in the status message.
+      Expected: No bookmark is deleted. prompts user to enter valid index in the status message.
 Status bar remains the same.

 1. _{ more test cases …​ }_